 All Synced Photographs

-Photos that have been synced for sharing with Lightroom CC apps, Lightroom web or Adobe Portfolio.
+Photos that have been synced for sharing with Lightroom apps, Lightroom web or Adobe Portfolio.
 You can sync photos by dragging and dropping them into this Collection, although for ease of organization you’ll probably want to set up synced Collections instead.

 If this Collection contains photos you no longer want synced then select them, right-click and select Remove from All Synced Photographs.

 The Quick Collection is a Collection where you can store photos you need for a one-off purpose.
 It saves you having to create a permanent Collection, then delete it when you have finished with it.

 For example, you could perform a search using the Filter bar and then send the images to the Quick Collection.
 The Quick Collection is permanent until you decide to clear or delete it, which means you can then click on other Collections or Folders without losing the results of the search.